 We’ve been around the room makeover block a time or two (okay, maybe more), and if there’s one thing we’ve learned, it’s that not all rugs are created equal.
 It’s easy to fall for a beautifully patterned rug or an area rug that seems to perfectly fill a large space, only to discover that the material or construction just isn’t right for the room.
-Annie to the rescue, with the first in a series of posts on which rug is right for your space.
+Well, you’re in luck!
+Look no further than our continuing series of posts on which rug is right for your space.
 These tips will not only save you time and money, but will also prevent—gasp!—the dreaded decorating disappointment.

 When it comes to choosing an area rug, just as much, if not more, importance should be placed on the fabric and weave of a rug as its size, color, and pattern.
 You may want something durable and easy to clean for the kitchen or entryway, an easygoing and lightweight rug for the living room or home office, or a thick and cushy area rug for the bedroom or family room.
-Today we’re kicking off our series on different rug weaves and their uses with a classic, lightweight, and always dependable material: cotton.
+Today we’re highlighting a classic, lightweight, and always dependable material: cotton.

 Woven Cotton Rugs

 Woven cotton rugs have what is perhaps the ultimate rug-weave trifecta: mobility, reversibility, and affordability.
 All of which add up to one of our favorite design traits: adaptability.
 Woven cotton rugs, constructed of 100 percent cotton, are at home in just about any room.

 hey’re durable enough to stand up to the heavy traffic of a kitchen or hallway, but also soft enough underfoot for the bedroom, nursery, or family room.